 Under the event rankings tab, you will find the single event rankings based on results achieved in each event’s respective ranking period and calculated according to the illustrated ranking method.
 By clicking on an athlete’s score, it is possible to understand how his/her average score, and therefore ranking position, has been calculated.

-In any calendar year, World Athletics processes more than 1,000,000 results from over 10,000 competitions worldwide which feed into the World Rankings.
-Globally, this means that in any given week there are more than 70,000 athletes, ranging from elite to club level from all four corners of the world, who have valid Ranking Score across the 46 athletics Event Groups.
+In any calendar year, World Athletics processes more than 1,000,000 results from more than 10,000 competitions worldwide which feed into the world rankings.
+Globally, this means that in any given week there are more than 70,000 athletes, ranging from elite to club level from all four corners of the world, who have a valid ranking score across the 46 athletics event groups.
 As we develop tools and processes to further expand the reach of our statistical service, these figures are destined to grow steadily and consistently.